Crowds cheer Castro's death in Little Havana

 Story highlights

-- Hundreds dance, sing, chant and wave flags into the night on the streets of Little Havana
+- Hundreds dance, sing, chant and wave flags into the night in Miami's Little Havana

-- One reveler says he is not celebrating a death, but the beginning of liberty
+- One reveler says he is not celebrating a death, but the beginning of liberty for Cubans

-(CNN)News of Fidel Castro's death was quick to reach Miami, Florida, the center of the Cuban exile community, where an outpouring of emotion brought jubilant crowds onto the streets of Little Havana.
+Miami (CNN)News of Fidel Castro's death was quick to reach Miami, the center of the Cuban exile community, where an outpouring of emotion brought jubilant crowds onto the streets of Little Havana.

-Some popped champagne corks, others clanged pots and waved the Cuban flag as they cheered the death of a man who defined the lives of so many of their number through decades in exile in the United States.
+Some popped champagne corks, others clanged pots and waved the Cuban flag as they cheered the death of a man who defined the lives of so many Cubans through decades in exile in the United States.

-Hundreds gathered outside the neighborhood's Versailles restaurant, a longtime haunt of the exile community, spilling out on to the street from the sidewalk as they chanted, sang, danced and took smart phone videos of a historic moment.
+Hundreds gathered outside the neighborhood's Versailles restaurant, a longtime haunt of the exile community, spilling out on to the street from the sidewalk as they chanted, sang, danced and took smartphone videos of a historic moment.

-Others shouted "libertad" or "freedom," a reflection of the freedom of expression they would like their compatriots in Cuba to enjoy.
+Others shouted "libertad" or "freedom," an expression of hope for their compatriots in Cuba.

-The party was still going strong at 4 a.m. local time, more than five hours after the news of Castro's death was first announced by his brother Raul on Cuban TV.
+The party was still going strong at 4 a.m. local time, more than five hours after the news of Castro's death was first announced on Cuban TV.

 Passing motorists added to the cacophony, honking their horns and flashing their headlights in a show of support as they drove down Calle Ocho in the heart of Little Havana.

-"This is a celebration but in a way, not a celebration of a death but it's a celebration hopefully of a beginning of liberty that we are all waiting for, for many years," one reveler, who was himself born in Cuba, told CNN.
+"This is a celebration but in a way, not a celebration of a death but it's a celebration hopefully of a beginning of liberty that we are all waiting for, for many years," one reveler born in Cuba told CNN.

 "The hope is that not just because Fidel died, but also hopefully it opens up the people in Cuba a little bit more to go against what's happening there."

-Many families have suffered decades of separation, he said, with those who left unable to return to Cuba.
+Many families have suffered decades of separation, he said, with those who left unable to return.

 Another Cuban-American, born in Miami, told CNN he saw this as a "great moment, not to celebrate the death of somebody but to celebrate freedom," particularly for the many political prisoners still held in Cuba.

 "I would love to go to Cuba, a free Cuba.
-Right now Cuba, is not free.
-And so the hope is - and I think the celebrations here show -- everybody here hopes for a free Cuba soon and for human rights on the island to come to pass."
+Right now Cuba is not free.
+And so the hope is -- and I think the celebrations here show -- everybody here hopes for a free Cuba soon and for human rights on the island to come to pass."

 Painful decades of exile

-Those out on the streets included Cuban-Americans of all ages, including some who first came from Cuba in 1959 after Castro's revolutionaries ousted dictator Fulgencio Bastista.
+Those out on the streets included Cuban-Americans of all ages, including some who first came from Cuba in 1959 after Castro's revolutionaries ousted dictator Fulgencio Batista.

 Others left in the following decades, many joining their fellow exiles in Miami and elsewhere in the United States.

-More than 260,000 Cubans left in a U.S.-organized airlift between 1965 and 1973.
-In 1980, Castro let another 125,000 leave in the chaotic Mariel Boatlift.
+More than 260,000 Cubans left in a US-organized airlift between 1965 and 1973.
+In 1980, Castro let another 125,000 leave in the chaotic Mariel boatlift.
 Among them were criminals released from Cuban jails who brought a violent crime wave to Florida.
 At other times, desperate Cubans fled the island nation in makeshift boats across the treacherous Straits of Florida.
 Thousands died from drowning or exposure to the brutal Caribbean sun.

 Few who left back in 1959 would have believed Fidel Castro would hang on to power for so long, only ceding the presidency to his brother Raul in recent years.

 Fidel Castro lived long enough to see a historic thaw in relations between Cuba and the United States.
-The two nations reestablished diplomatic relations in July 2015 and President Barack Obama visited the island earlier this year.
+The two nations re-established diplomatic relations in July 2015, and President Barack Obama visited the island this year.

-That thaw has been welcomed particularly by younger Cuban-Americans, many of whom who are open to a change in policy, but has been more problematic for many of the older generation, who have supported strict US sanctions for decades as a means to pressure a repressive Cuban government.
+That thaw was welcomed particularly by younger Cuban-Americans but was more problematic for many of the older generation, who have supported strict US sanctions for decades as a means to pressure the repressive Cuban government.